Articles

 These exported functions are now available to be imported and used by other files!

 If you want to try this out on your own computer, you will need to spin up a local server or else you will run into CORS issues.
-Check out this article on creating a local server with VSCode and the Live Server extension.
+Check out our article on creating a local server with VSCode and the Live Server extension.

 In addition to the syntax above, in which all named exports are listed together, individual values may be exported as named exports by simply placing the export keyword in front of the variable’s declaration.
 Here is the same example using this syntax: